About | Research | Events | People | Reports | Alumni | Contact | Home

 The annealed asymptotic behaviour of local times, or occupation time meaasures, of a simple random walk is key to the long-time analysis of the solution to the parabolic Anderson problem, that is, the heat equation on the lattice with random potential.

-Dependent on the tails of the potential distribution, it is crucial to establish large deviation principles for properly rescaled local times on fixed or time-dependent domains.
 The random conductance model (RCM) describes a random walk with locally irregular diffusive dynamics, which seems in many cases more realistic than the homogeneous random walk.
 With a view to future analysis of the parabolic Anderson model with random conductances, it makes sense to

 study the occupation time measures of a random walk among random conductances in terms of large deviation principles.
 We work in the case of conductances that assume arbitrarily small values with exponentially small probability.
 Here, the scale of the corresponding large deviation principles is different from the SRW case.